 - 1.1.1 Welcome to OMNI International School's growing rank of volunteers.
 We desire to encourage increased participation and partnership in our local school community through volunteers like you.
-To maximize everyone's efforts and for the children to reach their full educational, physical, emotional and social potential, it requires the commitment and involvement of all the community members: students, teachers, parents, guardians, community organizations and school administrators.
+To maximize everyone's efforts and for the children to reach their full educational, physical, emotional and social potential, it requires the commitment and involvement of all the community members: students, teachers, parents, guardians, school administrators, and community organizations.
 Volunteer hours are MANDATORY at a rate of 24 hours per family.
-With the understanding that our parents are professionals and have other responsibilities and commitments, these hours are transferable to include family instead of per parent. - 1.1.2 We recognize the importance of community involvement and volunteerism and many staff members contribute endless hours of volunteer time.
-The purpose of volunteers is not to replace the work of the teacher but rather to assist the administration and staff in improving the quality of the school environment. - 1.1.3 Volunteers do make a difference!
+With the understanding that our parents are professionals and have other responsibilities and commitments, these hours are transferable to include family instead of per parent.
+Parents are automatic members of the Parent Volunteer Community (PVC) but must be recommended or initiate committee memberships.
+PVC dues will be billed to your TADS account at \$10 per person each year at the beginning of each school year. - 1.1.2 We recognize the importance of community involvement and volunteerism and many staff members contribute endless hours of volunteer time.
+The purpose of volunteers is not to replace the work of the teacher but rather to assist the administration and staff in improving the quality of the school environment through various initiatives. - 1.1.3 Volunteers do make a difference!
 Volunteer participation will be an opportunity for you to share with others to enrich our students' education experience.
 You will discover the rewards of helping students achieve their personal best and at the same time gain useful experience in any area you avail yourself.
-We hope that the experience of volunteering in our school will offer you a greater awareness of the variety of challenges and opportunities confronting our education system.
+We hope that the experience of volunteering in our school will offer you a greater awareness of the variety of challenges and opportunities confronting our education system in generaly and OMNI more specifically.